zd87pl/wpsandbox/README.md

 This project is licensed under the GPL v2 or later.

 ## Changelog

+### 1.4.0
+- Added FakeWoo API plugin for frontend communication
+- Implemented frontend dashboard for environment variable management and plugin analysis viewing
+- Updated documentation to reflect new features and usage instructions

+### 1.3.0
+- Added Environment Variable Manager for easy configuration of API keys and addresses
+- Updated Docker setup to use environment variables
+- Improved documentation for environment variable management

 ### 1.2.0
 - Added Code Analysis Service using Gemini API